-An increase in Project Management and Human Resources functions in businesses in all industries and professions has led to project managers and teams having a wide variety of skills including how to complete a project, business acumen, leadership, technical knowledge, and human resources skills.
-Both at a domestic and international level employees require diverse and broad competencies.
+An increase in Project Management and Human Resources functions in businesses in all industries has led to project managers and teams having a wide variety of skills including how to complete a project, business acumen, leadership, technical knowledge, and human resources skills.
+Both at a domestic and international level, employees require diverse and broad competencies.
 Most Project Management texts teach students the technical systems of projects.
 Yet, many of the Project Management problems such as conflicting priorities, inadequate client satisfaction, poor communication and scheduling delays are behavioural, not technical issues.
-Most Project Managers in today's world of work understand that a clear understanding of human behaviour are keys to success on projects.
+Most Project Managers in today's workforce recognize that a clear understanding of human behaviour is important in ensuring projects are successful.
 The types of employees and expertise required for various phases of the project cycle depend on the tasks to be completed, competencies of the team members, and the team dynamics.

 Human Resources Specialists are experts with "people" as a resource.
-By including Human Resources in projects to identify roles to fulfill goals, assist in acquiring project teams for the project, training and developing team members, and helping to manage the team improves the efficiency over the life cycle of the project.
+Human Resource inclusion in projects helps to identify roles, fulfill goals, assist in acquiring project teams, training and developing team members, and helping to manage the team.
 The role Human Resources plays in projects increases the quality and timelines of project deliverables.
 Human Resources involvement in project management is key to turning a group of employees into high-performing teams who are prepared to deliver a successful project.